Welcome to Mrs. Napolitano's Class K-011

 Welcome to K-011!
 This website will provide you information regarding what we are studying, upcoming events and reminders.
 Information will be updated weekly.
 I am so excited to travel this Kindergarten journey with you!

 We are collecting Box Tops!
 Please send in any that you have!

 Please make sure your child's lunchbox, book bag and any jackets/coats they bring in are labeled with their first and last name.
 Thank you!

 100th Day of School Celebration: Tuesday, February 13

 Valentine's Day: February 14

 Big Book & Poem

-Poem: Martin Luther King, Jr. Skills: Finding words with beginning sounds that we have previously learned, locating words with vowel sounds i, u, o, a, e locating word wall words, locating rhyming words, illustrating Vocab: n/a
+Poem: I See a Little Groundog Skills: Finding words with beginning sounds that we have previously learned, locating words with vowel sounds i, u, o, a, e locating word wall words, locating rhyming words, illustrating Vocab: groundhog, shadow

 We continue to practice the letter names, pictures to help us remember and sounds.
 We practice sky writing and writing the letters on our own.
 We discussed how some letters we have learned are vowels, meaning they make special sounds.

 5.11: Algebra: Number Pairs for 9